 Severe fire damages can be the most devastating thing to happen to any property when disaster strikes.
-Consequently, you have most likely lost some personal belongings and areas of your home are completely destroyed.
+Consequently, you have most likely lost some personal belongings and areas of your home are destroyed.
 The following tips can assist you when notifying your insurance company about a fire loss claim:

 Check Your Policy

-Although you have replacement coverage for your home, you may actually only have "actual cash value" for the personal items that were lost.
+Although you have replacement coverage for your home, you may only have "actual cash value" for the personal items that were lost.
 Therefore, ensure that your agent notifies you about this and suggests that you buy an endorsement so that your belongings will be covered under a replacement policy.